This site requires a more recent version of Adobe Flash Player to function properly.

 Net Interest on Assets

-- E-Trade's Interest Earning Assets: Loans, mortgage-backed securities and investment securities primarily constitute E-Trade's interest earning assets.
-These assets were at their peak in 2008, and were worth about $46 billion.
-Following the financial crisis, the assets fell to about $44 billion in 2009 and $41 billion in 2010.
-In 2011, assets increased to $42 billion.
-The trend continued through 2012 as the company experienced organic growth in assets, ending the year with $43 billion.
-We currently forecast a steady growth in these assets through the Trefis forecast period, reaching $63 billion.
-However, there is a potential downside of 10% to our price estimate should the growth be slower than expected, reaching only $50 billion.
+- E-Trade's Interest Earning Assets: Loans, mortgage-backed securities and investment securities, primarily constitute E-Trade's interest earning assets.
+Worth at about $46 billion, these assets were at their peak in 2008.
+Following the financial crisis, assets fell to about $44 billion in 2009 and $41 billion in 2010.
+In 2011, assets increased to $42 billion, and the trend continued through 2012 as the company experienced organic growth in assets, ending the year with $44.3 billion.
+E*Trade's interest-earning assets decline to $40.9 billion in 2013 as a result of its deleveraging initiatives.
+This rose slightly to $41.4 billion in 2014.
+We currently forecast a steady growth in these assets through the Trefis forecast period, to reach $60 billion.
+However, should the growth be slower than expected, reaching only $50 billion, there is a potential downside of 10% to our price estimate.

-- E-Trade's Net Interest Yield on Loans, Deposits & Securities : E-Trade's net interest yield has been around 3% recently, primarily influenced by the low interest rate environment prevalent in the U.S. The yield dropped from 2.98% in 2010 to 2.86% in 2011 and further to 2.53% in 2012.
-If interest rates do not improve quickly enough, the yield may further fall to 2.34% by the end of the Trefis forecast period.
-This represents a downside of 10% to the Trefis price estimate.
+- E-Trade's Net Interest Yield on Loans, Deposits & Securities : E-Trade's net interest yield has been around 3% recently, primarily influenced by the low interest rate environment prevalent in the U.S. The yield dropped from 2.98% in 2010 to 2.86% in 2011, 2.53% in 2012 and further to 2.40% in 2013.
+The trend reversed in 2014 as net yield increased to 2.63%.
+With interest rates likely to start rising in 2015, the yield could rise to 3.4% by the end of the Trefis forecast period.
+If interest rates fail to rise in the short term, the net yield could rise to only about 3% through the end of our forecast period, which would represent a downside of 10% to the Trefis price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for E-Trade at the top of the page.